MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Hardware/ArmFAQ.md

 ## Getting Started

-Follow our [Quick Start guide](../Tutorials/Win10-NXP-iMX.md) to learn how to get Windows 10 IoT Enterprise running on NXP's Evaluation Kits.
-This is the quickest way to get familiar with Windows IoT Enterprise on ARM64.
+For the quickest way to get familiar with Windows IoT Enterprise on Arm64, see our [Tutorial: Setup an NXP i.MX EVK](../Tutorials/Win10-NXP-iMX.md).

 ## Frequently Asked Questions

 ### Which hardware is supported?

-Windows IoT Enterprise supports a variety of peripheral interfaces on ARM64 devices.
-The following list is not exhaustive.
+Windows IoT Enterprise supports various peripheral interfaces on ARM64 devices.
+The following list isn't exhaustive.
 There are many other peripherals not listed on this page that are compatible with Windows IoT Enterprise.
-If you are an IHV with a peripheral that supports Windows IoT Enterprise on ARM64 and would like to be added to this list, please reach out to winiotinquire@microsoft.com.
+If you are an IHV with a peripheral that supports Windows IoT Enterprise on ARM64 and would like to be added to this list, reach out to winiotinquire@microsoft.com.

 #### Platforms